EEOC Flexes Its Muscle on Anti-Harassment Litigation

 - Five of the seven lawsuits allege that the harassment was perpetrated by a direct supervisor, manager, or owner.
 Two of these lawsuits also allege that the employees who complained about harassment were subjected to retaliation.

 - Four of the seven lawsuits are based on an individual’s claim of harassment as opposed to a class action, an important reminder that an EEOC charge from just one employee can put an employer in the agency’s cross-hairs.

 - Two of the lawsuits allege a failure to distribute a policy against sexual harassment and/or to train employees on sexual harassment or complaint procedures.

-Approximately one quarter of the EEOC’s litigation in recent years has included allegations of workplace harassment.
+Approximately one-quarter of the EEOC’s litigation in recent years has included allegations of workplace harassment.
 This trend is likely to increase in the current climate and given that harassment is one of the EEOC’s top priorities, according to its Strategic Enforcement Plan.

 In addition, these lawsuits come as employers are awaiting the issuance of the EEOC’s guidance on sexual harassment, which has not been updated since 1990.
-The EEOC sought public input on the 75-page proposed guidance in January 2017 and submitted it to the White House for review in November 2017.
+The EEOC sought public input on the 75-page proposed guidance in January 2017 and submitted it to the White House for review on November 2017.
 However, the White House has yet to approve it.
 Although not binding on employers, EEOC guidance provides insight into how the EEOC interprets the law and is often relied upon by courts.

-Employers should not wait for the issuance of the guidance to ensure that their sexual harassment and complaint procedures are up to date; that they provide anti-harassment training to all employees, including management; and that supervisors are trained on how to identify harassment and handle harassment complaints.
+Employers should not wait for the issuance of the guidance to ensure that their sexual harassment and complaint procedures are up to date; that they provide anti-harassment training to all employees, including management; and those supervisors are trained on how to identify harassment and handle harassment complaints.
 We have also previously written about best practices for combating workplace harassment, which employers may find helpful.